Biden marks anniversary of 1972 car crash that killed wife

 GREENVILLE, Del.
-(AP) — President Joe Biden on Saturday commemorated the 49th anniversary ofthe car crash that killed his first wife and infant daughter, visiting their graves at the Saint Joseph on the Brandywine Roman Catholic Church.
+(AP) — President Joe Biden on Saturday commemorated the 49th anniversary of the car crash that killed his first wife and infant daughter, visiting their graves at Saint Joseph on the Brandywine Roman Catholic Church.

 Their deaths occurred just after Delaware voters elected Biden to the Senate in 1972 and the fatal car crash became a defining moment that has shaped his persona and career.